 Track SpeedsRecording the track speeds in the Speed column was added in Release 4.9.2.
 On playback, if possible, the warrant uses track speed to make the throttle setting.
 For this to be done, a speed profile is needed for the locomotive/consist running the warrant.
 The feature helps compensate for changes in the size of the train or different address of the power, by attempting to produce the same track speed.
 Lacking a speed profile, the recorded throttle setting is used.
 In Release 4.9.4 the scripted throttle setting is not modified by the track speed. (i.e. the above is a 4.9.2 feature only)

 The DCC address used in the recording is the "standard power" of the warrant.
-To base the track speeds on a different address or roster entry, select that entry and press the Add Speeds button.
+To base the track speeds on a different address or roster entry, select that entry and press the track/scale speed button.
 Warrants recorded before Release 4.9.2 can be upgraded this way.

-Triggering External Events From ScriptsExternal animation or other events may be triggered by entering a "Set Sensor" command.
-To do this, insert a row with the words Set Sensor in the Command column and a valid sensor name in the Block column.
-The Value column should have the action you want the sensor to take at its execution time.
-That is enter the words active or inactive.
-Also enter the elapsed time when to trigger the setting of the sensor.
+Triggering External Events From ScriptsExternal animation or other events may be triggered by the "Set Sensor" command.
+To do this insert a row, then select Set Sensor from the list of items under the Command column.
+Next select the action (active or inactive) you want from the Value column.
+Lastly, enter a sensor name in the Block or Sensor column.
+Also enter or adjust the elapsed time when to trigger the setting of the sensor.
 On playback when this command is executed the state of the sensor will be set.

-The script and train will stay stopped until a second "Wait Sensor" command triggers the script to continue.
+The script and train will stay stopped until the second "Wait Sensor" command triggered from an external event allows the script to continue.

 It is possible to start another script from a script.
-To do this, insert a row with the words Run Warrant in the Command column and name of a warrant in the Block column.
+To do this, insert a row and select the Run Warrant in the Command column.
+Enter the name of a warrant in the Block or Sensor column.
 This command launches the second warrant.
-Note that a train with the address specified in the second warrant must be placed in the starting block of the second warrant.
+Note that a train with the address specified in the second warrant must be present in the starting block of the second warrant.
+Otherwise, the second train will start running in uncontrolled places.

 This feature can be used to loop a train repeatedly by using the same warrant name.
 If a script terminates with the destination block equal to the origin block, it will repeat for the number of times entered into the Value column.
 If a negative number is entered the script will repeat indefinitely until an abort command is manually issued.
 Another possibility would be to use warrant "from A to B" and warrant "from B to A", where warrant "from A to B" runs warrant "from B to A" and warrant "from B to A" runs warrant "from A to B" and each Warrant specifies the same train ID and the same number of repeats.